jasonknight/gopress/docs.md

 ```go
 func (o *TermTaxonomy) FindByCount(_findByCount int64) ([]*TermTaxonomy, error)
 ```
-FindByCount searchs against the primary key count and will return []*TermTaxonomy,error This method is a programatically generated finder for TermTaxonomy
+FindByCount searchs against the database table field count and will return []*TermTaxonomy,error This method is a programatically generated finder for TermTaxonomy